cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-11-12-how-i-peer-review-research-papers.md

 [^1]: For example, [here](https://ieeeaccess.ieee.org/about-ieee-access/announcements/reviewerbestpractices_ieeeaccess/) are the reviewer guidelines for _IEEE Access_, and [here](https://dl.acm.org/journal/tosem/reviewers) for _ACM Transactions on Software Engineering and Methodology_.
 Notice how vague some of these suggestions are.

 [^2]: For example, [the PageRank algorithm](https://doi.org/10.1016/S0169-7552(98)00110-X) by Larry Page and Sergey Brin, which later became the foundation of Google’s search engine, was not fully appreciated by early reviewers.
-The groundbreaking nature of their approach to ranking web pages based on links fundamentally changed internet search technology and contributed to Google’s dominance in the field.
+The proposed approach to ranking web pages based on links fundamentally changed the internet and greatly contributed to Google’s dominance in the field of web search.

 [^3]: I personally don’t care about the authors' prestige, but some people certainly do.